mpenet/thera/README.md

 * :schema -> ex: (resultset->result rs :decoder :schema user-schema)

+### Extending the decoders

+You can add your own decoder as follows:

+    (defmethod decode-row :mydecoder [_ ^CResultSet rs & args] ;; do something fancy with the resultset and return using (make-row "foo-row-name" "bar-row-value"))

+then

+    (resultset->result rs :decoder :mydecoder "some" "more" "args")

 ### Schema

 Still a work in progress, only works for decoding at the moment.